KathrynShea/movie_saga/INSTRUCTIONS.md

 ### Home / List Page

-This should display all of the movies in the movie database.
-When a movie poster is clicked, a user should be brought to the `/details` view.
+This view is completed already!
+It displays all of the movies in the movie database.

+TODO: When a movie poster is clicked, a user should be brought to the `/details` view.

 ### Details Page

-This should show all details **including genres**, for the selected movie.
+This should show all details **including ALL genres**, for the selected movie.

  > Hint : You can make a GET request for a specific movie.

 The details page should have the button:

-- `Back to List` button, which should bring the user to the Home Page
+- `Back to List` button, which should bring the user to the Home/List Page

 > Base functionality does not require the movie details to load correctly after refresh of the browser.